 With the current pace of technology advancement, insular research and development organizations will rapidly lose relevance and value.
-The U.S. Army Combat Capabilities Development Command Army Research Laboratory has adopted business practices that have created a truly collaborative research environment between it and the private sector in select technology areas.
+The U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory has adopted business practices that have created a truly collaborative research environment between it and the private sector in select technology areas.

-CCDC ARL has also provided the Army access to private sector sources of research with the requisite diversity and quality.
+DEVCOM ARL has also provided the Army access to private sector sources of research with the requisite diversity and quality.
 Currently, ARL outsources 80 percent of its research program to academia with over 250 academic partners in all 50 states and to industry through a mix of grants, cooperative agreements, other transactions authority, or contracts.

 ARL’s Single Investigator Program

 ARL’s Single Investigator Program, executed through the Army Research Office and typically supporting 900 academic principal investigators per year, allows the Army to leverage world-class academic expertise, rapidly exploit novel scientific opportunities, and provides the venue to have many minds working multiple pathways.

 University Centers sponsored by ARL are university led initiatives that are focused on S&T issues of critical importance to the Army.
 Examples include the Institute for Soldier Nanotechnologies and the Institute for Collaborative Biotechnologies.

 ARL’s Collaborative Technology Alliances (CTAs)